 Or you might want to use a subheader to indicate a jump in time.
 If a cop is on a long stakeout and you want to show that time has passed, you’d throw it under the subheader LATER.

-This is one of the gray areas in script format where some (mostly those in production) say it should be slugged as a new scene (since it's a different time and may require a different setup).
+This is one of the gray areas in screenplay format where some (mostly those in production) say it should be slugged as a new scene (since it's a different time and may require a different setup).

 Writers, on the other hand, tend to prefer to save the line so they don't push a page.
 So instead of saying INT.
 CAR - LATER, which requires more space, they'd just say LATER and continue the scene since it never changed locations.
 Either way is proper script formatting, but using subheaders is more casual.

-Script Format For Camera
+Screenplay Format For Camera Directions

 9. Shots